 Claimant UC fraud can include knowingly submitting false information to obtain or increase UC benefits; continuing to collect benefits when knowing oneself to be ineligible; or intentionally not reporting wages or income while collecting full UC benefits.
 Additionally, identity theft may result in claimant UC fraud that is not the fault of the identity theft victim.

-- Call our PA Fraud Hotline at 1-800-692-7469.
+- Call our PA Fraud Hotline at 1-800-692-7469

 - If you are a victim of identity theft, please visit the Federal Trade CommissionOpens In A New Window website to learn how to start a recovery plan.

-- If you are concerned that your personal information has been stolen and want to protect your identity when filing a federal tax return, you can request an Identity Protection Pin (IP PIN) from the IRS.
+- If you are concerned that your personal information has been stolen and want to protect your identity when filing a federal tax return, you can request an Identity Protection PIN (IP PIN) from the IRS.

 An Identity Protection PIN is a six-digit number that prevents someone else from filing a tax return using a taxpayer's Social Security number.
 The IP PIN is known only to the taxpayer and the IRS, and this step helps the IRS verify the taxpayer's identity when they file their electronic or paper tax return.